Naming Pushy Health: A Protective Lens

 • In wellness or optimization settings: "Buy the report"; "Stick to the protocol"; "Get in those reps"; "Optimize your nutrition"; urgency, scarcity, countdown timers, subscription-based "solutions."

-The surface language changes, but the underlying message does not: your body would behave if you did the right things.
+The surface language changes, but the underlying message can be similar: your body would behave if you did the right things.

 Why Pushy Health Happens

-Pushy Health isn’t primarily about intent.
-It’s about the mental models guiding these systems.
-Most health frameworks—clinical or commercial—are designed for predictable physiology.
-They assume linear responses, consistent cause-and-effect, and reliable improvement with effort.
+Pushy Health is not primarily about intent.
+It is about the mental models guiding a system.
+Many health frameworks—clinical or commercial—work best when physiology is relatively predictable.
+They often assume linear responses, consistent cause-and-effect, and improvement with effort.

-When faced with non-linear, multi-system, or paradoxical responses, these models have nowhere to put the data.
-Complexity becomes deviation.
-Deviation becomes assumed personal responsibility.
-And real or subtle pressure replaces curiosity.
+When faced with non-linear, multi-system, or paradoxical responses, these models may have limited room for the data.
+Complexity can be treated as deviation.
+Deviation can become assumed personal responsibility.
+Real or subtle pressure can replace curiosity.

 A Real Example